ahmadsaflo1/ebpf-policy/README.md

 > Distributed DDoS mitigation and traffic rate-limiting system with kernel-level packet filtering and centralized real-time policy management.

 **eBPF/XDP** filters packets directly at the network driver level — long before they reach the application layer — while policy decisions are distributed in real time via **NATS** to all running agents.
 System and traffic metrics are persisted to **TimescaleDB** and queryable via REST or the built-in web UI.
+An autonomous **Z-score classifier** continuously builds per-IP behavioural baselines, whitelisting trusted IPs and rate-limiting or blocking anomalous ones without any manual administration.
+An **adaptive load scaler** monitors system resource usage and automatically tightens rate limits when an agent is under stress.

 ---